Mekanikalistik/ESP32_FlashDB/components/FlashDB/README.md

 ## 2. Configuration

-All primary FlashDB component configurations are managed through `components/FlashDB/inc/fdb_cfg.h`.
-This file contains a dedicated "FlashDB Configuration Section" where you can adjust various parameters.
+All primary FlashDB component configurations are managed through `components/FlashDB/inc/fdb_cfg.h` and `components/FlashDB/inc/fal_cfg.h`.
+These files contain dedicated sections where you can adjust various parameters to suit your project's needs.

 ### `components/FlashDB/inc/fdb_cfg.h`

-This file is your central point for configuring FlashDB.
+This file is your central point for configuring FlashDB's core features and parameters.

 ```c
 /* ================================================================================================= */